 Studies have shown clear support from patients and their representatives, who, once in receipt of adequate information, are largely in favor that biomaterials not required for diagnostic procedures are made available for research projects 64,65.
 However, important ethical, legal, privacy and practical aspects need to be considered in the process of collection, storage, shipment, and sharing of biomaterials.
 For example, the legal definitions for ownership of biomaterials, and guidelines for informed consent may vary between countries 66, and need to be adapted for individual patient and in the conduct of international clinical trials as well as care.
 Due to the advantages of accurate diagnostic procedures and translational research, it is increasingly accepted that the availability of biomaterials is defined as a mandatory inclusion criterion for patients within clinical trials (e.g. within the SIOPE-PNET5-MB trial 67).
 This may not only be justified if biomaterial is a prerequisite for stratification of patients within a clinical trial, but also to ensure maximal scientific progress from associated biological research projects.
 The availability of biomaterials will facilitate future diagnostic and research evaluations of newly defined biomarkers, targets or host factors, which may impact on the understanding of the clinical results of the trials.
+The main ethical, legal, and practical aspects of storage, sharing, and shipment of biomaterials are listed in Table 3.

+Biobanking

 In addition, advantages of central or decentralized (virtual) biobanking need to be considered.
-Biomaterials can be stored centrally or locally within the respective tumor banking facilities, and may be shipped according to the requirements of further analyses (diagnostic analyses or collaborative research projects) in batches eventually at later time points.
-However, procedures to control tumor samples for appropriate tissue representation need to be implemented.
+Biomaterials can be stored centrally by academic or commercial tumor bank providers, with software systems allowing for maximal transparency about the stored materials.
+Alternatively, they can be stored within the respective local tumor banking facilities, and may be shipped according to the requirements of further analyses (diagnostic analyses or collaborative research projects) in batches at later time points.
+Both central and decentral storage of biomaterials will also allow its use for big data analyses with bioinformatical support, and facilitate a comprehensive cataloguing of biomaterials for collaborative projects between research consortia.
+In any case, standard operating procedures to control tumor samples for appropriate tissue representation must also be implemented.
 Storage of biomaterials in aliquots allows the tissue to be used for multiple research projects.
 Transparent criteria for the access of scientists from local contributing institutions and for independent researchers to the larger biomaterial series may positively impact the cooperation of local centers.
 Material transfer agreements, SOPs for shipment of materials, and adequate coverage of costs may further facilitate cooperative tumor-banking.
 In addition, it is important to define coupling of tumor material data to patient data: genomic, transcriptomic, methylomic, metabolomics data from tumor biopsies, as well as data from experiments on patient-derived cell cultures and xenografts, should ideally be stored in an international brain tumor registry such as the recently established SIOPE DIPG Registry 68, together with comprehensive anonymous clinical, radiological and pathology data of these patients.
 This will allow for comprehensive Big Data analyses.
 In this respect, it is of high value to invest in gathering large numbers of retrospective clinical data (baseline characteristics, treatment and survival data) from multiple international groups, and to correlate these with analysis of (epi)genomic data from corresponding banked tumor samples.